 A more updated paper from BIS in 2012 is here.

 Note that the donkey does NOT need to become as fast as the race car.
 In fact, it might be good for the race car to slow down a bit as few can argue that High Frequency Trading (HFT) adds much value other than for HFT traders.
 What matters is that trading and settlement happens at the same time.
 We might soon see HFT for crypto assets using an offchain network such as Lightning Network, but today we have replaced a race car and a donkey (legacy) with one reasonably fast car (Blockchain).

 Why the speed of the move to real time settlement took so many pundits by surprise

 In January 2016, I ran a workshop in Luxembourg with people who really understood the nuances of fund operations and capital markets payments.
 I raised the prospect of Real Time Settlement in Capital Markets and took a straw poll among the participants.
 This small but super knowledgeable group indicated overwhelming agreement that real time securities settlement a) would be mainstream within 10 years and b) that it would change the capital markets industry in fundamental ways.

 What was noticeable was that 10 years projection.
 That is like saying “an awfully long time”.
 Do you have any idea what your work life will be like in 10 years time?
 The mistake we all made at that time was thinking about existing securities.
-The payoff from Real Time Settlement for existing securities is significant but possibly not enough to overcome inertial resistance to change.
+The payoff from Real Time Settlement for existing securities is significant, but possibly not enough to overcome inertial resistance to change.
 Change normally comes from an intense need from people left out of the status quo – early stage entrepreneurs in this case who rode the ICO wave.